deathworlders/online/content/books/deathworlders/chapter-89-titanomachy.md

 Main power dropped out.
 Firth hadn’t been payin’ much attention—not his sector—but from what he gathered Abbott and his team had been counterattacked pretty fuckin’ hard.
 Which made sense.
 It had been hard fuckin’ going for Firth and the lads to get this far, wading through bodies the whole way.

 And something was…*off* this time.
-Firth had butchered Hunters by the hundred in his career, and usually they fought…well, like they didn’t care really care whether they lived or died, so long as the HEAT was stopped.
+Firth had butchered Hunters by the hundred in his career, and usually they fought…well, like they didn’t really care whether they lived or died, so long as the HEAT was stopped.

 Today, though, they fought like they fuckin’ *wanted* to die, especially if they could drag a man down with ‘em.

 That one difference had made them a fuck of a lot more dangerous.
 Firth’s suit had taken a couple nasty dings, and he’d needed to do a plate swap twice.
 RHINO was out of the fight entirely after some fusion claws tore away the midlayer scale armor around his belly rather than gutting him.
 That had been a tense fuckin’ second, until they realized the red stuff running out of the gouge was his undersuit’s stored water washing the Hunter gore off him as it leaked.

 So yeah, it was about fuckin’ *time* for the power to go out and remove all the shit slowing them down like G-traps, forcefields, explosive decompression…lots of delights.
-They took ‘em all.
+The Hunters had laid out a motherfuckin’ *playground.*

+Righteous could play pretty hard.

 The forcefield traps were especially fun.
 He was strong enough these days he could basically blow through them with a hard grunt and a lotta speed, but mosta the rest o’ the team weren’t so blessed.
 So he ended up blowin’ ‘em all out either by his gaoian (or Singularity) buddies snipin’ ‘em before they were a problem, or gettin’ bad-touched and just musclin’ through anyway.